nfrankeln/nfrankeln/README.md

    To test it out
    - 1) sign into a demo account username: carjamzdemo@gmail.com password: demo
    - 2) search for another user i.e ntnyfranky@gmail.com

+Until spotify gives me a quota extension this app is locked in development mode and I have to whitelist spotify users manually.
+So if you want to try it out with your own spotify account/a freinds account just shoot me a message

+My email is ntnyfranky@gmail.com

    ### Update 4:
 Started exploring more frontend tools and frameworks